Visiting Assistant Professor of Anthropology and Politics

 Özge Serin is a political anthropologist and an emerging documentary filmmaker.
-Her scholarship centers around histories of radical politics, formations of political subjectivity, and carceral cultures with a particular focus on the ontological structure of hunger striking, its modes of strategic functioning, its communicative force and ethical vicissitudes.
-In a close engagement with Marxist critical theory, deconstruction, post-Heideggerian ontology, and psychoanalysis, much of her work is animated by this central question: Who or what emerges in the boundary between the material space of dying and the symbolic space of politics?
+Her scholarship centers around histories of radical politics, formations of violence, and carceral cultures with a particular focus on the temporal structure of hunger striking, its modes of strategic functioning, its communicative force and ethical vicissitudes.
+In a close engagement with Marxist critical theory, continental philosophy, and psychoanalysis, much of her work is animated by this central question: Who or what emerges in the boundary between the virtual space of dying and the symbolic space of politics?
 In Writing of Death: Ethics and Politics of the Death Fast in Turkey, her current book manuscript, she argues that the analytic of temporality provides a privileged vantage point into the arrival of speech across the divide between these incompatibly distinct and yet inextricably linked space-times of death and the political.

 Serin is the recipient of a number of awards and fellowships, including Harry Frank Guggenheim Dissertation Award, The Interdisciplinary Center for Innovative Theory and Empirics Andrew Mellon Fellowship, and Columbia University Middle East Institute Dissertation Fellowship.
 During the academic year 2015-2016, she was a Postdoctoral Fellow at the Center for Historical Analysis at Rutgers University, New Brunswick where she actively participated in the ongoing research project Ethical Subjects: Moralities, Laws, Histories.